Cuphadi/Trie-Data-Structure-Project/README.md

   - `ProjectInterface.java`: Main class with the user interface
   - `Trie.java`: Implementation of the Trie data structure
   - `TrieNode.java`: Class representing a single node in the Trie
+  - `TrieTest.java`: This is just for testing the methods
 - `Dictionary.txt`: A text file containing a list of words for the Trie (in root directory)

 ## How to Run